 Use the call light on your bedside remote to alert the nursing station when you need assistance.
 A light will flash above your door.
 Your team will be caring for two to six patients depending on your unit.
 A staff member will respond as soon as possible.
 You can help us better meet your needs by grouping your requests.
 However, we are always around to help and it’s our priority to make sure all your needs are met.

 After surgery or other procedures, you may be unsteady on your feet and be at risk of falling.
 We ask that you call your nurse if you need to get up so that they can help.

 There may be times when you want to leave your nursing unit.
 However, you may not be allowed to leave for medical reasons.
 Please check with your nurse before leaving.

-Our goal is to keep you as comfortable as possible, so it’s important to report any pain to your physician or nursing staff.
+Our goal is to keep you as comfortable as possible.
+Please report any pain to your physician or nurse.
 It’s easier to manage pain early, so don’t wait until your pain becomes severe.

 Patient meal services